 Here are some things to keep in mind when researching the popularity of a vinyl record:

 - The popularity of the artist and album

 - The popularity of other albums on that label (or artist’s label)

 - The popularity of other music by that artist or band

 - If there’s anything special about this particular album (for example, if it was released as part of a limited edition collection)

-Before you create a listing for your vinyl record, you’ll want to check your records against the price guides we’ve mentioned above.
-This will help ensure that you’re setting a price that’s fair and competitive with other listings (and doesn’t leave too much money on the table).
+Before creating a listing for your vinyl record, you’ll want to check your records against the price guides mentioned above.
+This will help ensure you get a fair and competitive price with other listings (and doesn’t leave too much money on the table).

 - Condition (new, used, sealed)

 Research the current market value of the vinyl record.
 Different sites offer different prices, so it’s important to do your research and decide which is most accurate before setting a price for your records.